 - Absolute XYZ.
 In this convention, the Y component represents an absolute luminance in candelas per square meter (cd/m2).

 - Relative XYZ.
 In this convention, the three components are divided by the luminance of a given white point.
-In this case, the Y component represents a luminance factor; the white point has a luminance factor of 1.(13)
+In this case, the Y component represents a luminance factor; the white point has a luminance factor of 1.(16) (In sRGB, the white point's luminance is 80 cd/m2.)

-The following methods, in the pseudocode below, convert a color between companded sRGB (
+The conversion between RGB and XYZ varies by RGB color space.
+For example, the following methods, in the pseudocode below, convert a color between encoded sRGB (

 rgb) and relative XYZ: